 While the first bunker is rotting away, you will be filling the next bunker in the line and repeating the process.
 Time is always going to be the best instrument when making compost.
 However, leaving your compost to reach the desired conclusion, it’s probably wise to wear rubber gloves when handling it.
 This will depend on your own views about working with nature.

-If you leave the compost to mature for, at least, 12 months, there will be no trace of any urine.
+If you leave the compost to mature for, at least, 12 months, there will be no trace of any urine or nitrates.
 When urine is added to compost it will not become preserved.
 From the moment of delivery to the compost pile the urine will become absorbed into the mass of rotting material that’s going to convert into finished compost.
-It will react out and become lost.

 What precautions should I take when putting urine on compost?